ebyildiz/mortgage_calculator/README.md

 # Mortgage Calculator

 ## Overview
-This simple Mortgage Calculator is designed to help users estimate their monthly mortgage payments based on the loan amount, interest rate, and loan term.
-The calculator provides flexibility by allowing users to input optional parameters such as annual property tax, homeowner's insurance, PMI (Private Mortgage Insurance) cost, and monthly HOA (Homeowner Association) fees.
+This Mortgage Calculator is designed to help users estimate their monthly mortgage payments based on the loan amount, interest rate, and loan term.
+The calculator allows users to input optional parameters such as annual property tax, homeowner's insurance, PMI (Private Mortgage Insurance) cost, and monthly HOA (Homeowner Association) fees.

 ## How to Use
 ### Enter Required Values: